johandersson/pyDGTGTD/TESTING.md

 ---

-**Summary**: Successfully implemented a comprehensive unit test suite for wxGTD with 90% passing rate on first run.
+**Summary**: Successfully implemented a comprehensive unit test suite for pyWeeklyReview with 90% passing rate on first run.
 The test infrastructure is complete, documented, and ready for continuous integration.
 Minor issues can be resolved incrementally while maintaining high code quality standards.